Everton Weekes: Early first-class career

-Weekes's performances in Barbados club cricket led to his selection in a 1945 trial match to select a first-class side to represent Barbados on a Goodwill tour of Trinidad and Tobago.
+Weekes's performances in Barbados club cricket led to his selection in a 1945 trial match to select a first-class team to represent Barbados on a Goodwill tour of Trinidad and Tobago.
 Weekes scored 88 and 117 retired and was selected for the tour, making his first-class debut on 24 February 1945, aged 19 years, 364 days, for Barbados against Trinidad and Tobago at Queen's Park Oval, Port of Spain.
 Batting at number six, he scored 0 and eight as Barbados lost by ten wickets.

 Weekes scored his maiden first-class half century in his next match, making 53 as an opener against Trinidad in March 1945 (where he also bowled for the first time in a first class match, conceding 15 runs in four wicketless overs).
 In his first two first-class seasons Weekes was only a moderate success with the bat, averaging 16.62 by the end of the 1945/46 season but began to find form in 1946/47, when, batting at number four, his maiden first-class century, 126 against British Guiana at Bourda, Georgetown, and averaged 67.57 for the season.
 The 1947/48 season included a tour by MCC and Weekes impressed West Indian selectors with an unbeaten 118 against the tourists prior to the first Test in Bridgetown.

 The Three Ws

 The Worrell, Weekes and Walcott Stand at Kensington Oval is named in honour of the Three Ws.

 Weekes was one of the "Three Ws", along with Sir Clyde Walcott and Sir Frank Worrell, noted as outstanding batsmen from Barbados who all made their Test debut in 1948 against England.
 The three were all born within seventeen months of each other and within a mile of Kensington Oval in Barbados and Walcott believed that the same midwife delivered each of them.
-Weekes first met Walcott in 1941, aged 16, when they were team mates in a trial match.
+Weekes first met Walcott in 1941, aged 16, when they were teammates in a trial match.
 They shared a room together when on tour and, along with Worrell, would go dancing together on Saturday nights after playing cricket.

 The name "Three Ws" was coined by an English journalist during the 1950 West Indian tour of England.
 Walcott believed that Weekes was the best all-round batsman of the three, while Worrell was the best all-rounder and modestly referred to himself as the best wicket keeper of the trio.
 After their retirement from cricket, the three remained close and, following the death of Worrell in 1967, Weekes acted as one of the pallbearers at his funeral.
 The 3Ws Oval, situated on the Cave Hill campus of the University of the West Indies was named in their honour, and a monument to the Three Ws is opposite the oval.
 Worrell and Walcott are buried on ground overlooking the oval.